qchenevier/MBA_memoire/doc/quotes.md

 Companies that push the boundaries of one value discipline while meeting industry standards in the other two gain such a lead that competitors find it hard to catch up.
 Leaders have aligned their entire operating model-that is, the company's culture, business processes, management systems, and computer platforms to serve one value discipline [@Treacy1993].

-**Operational Excellence**

-Operational excellence describes a specific strategic approach to the production and delivery of products and services.
-The objective is to lead in price and convenience: to minimize overhead costs, to eliminate intermediate production steps, to reduce transaction and other "friction" costs, and to optimize business processes.
-They focus on delivering their products or services to customers at competitive prices and with minimal inconvenience [@Treacy1993].

-Dell outperformed by cutting dealers out of the distribution process, building to order rather than to inventory, fostering a disciplined, extremely low-cost culture [@Treacy1993].

-General Electric reinvented its operating model-the way it made, sold, and distributed appliances.
-GE introduced the "virtual inventory," a computer-based logistics system that allows stores to operate as though they had hundreds of ranges and refrigerators in the back room when in fact they have none at all.
-They have instantaneous access to GE's on-line order-processing to place orders for next-day delivery.
-Dealers have had to give up some independence from the supplier.
-Virtual inventory works better than real inventory for both dealers and customers and saves about 12% of distribution and marketing costs to GE.
-With Direct Connect, GE knows that vendors' orders are, in fact, actual sales to customers.
-GE links its order-processing system to other systems involved in forecasting demand and planning production and distribution.
-The company now, in effect, manufactures in response to customer demand instead of to inventory.
-It implemented automated inventory replenishment and invoice-less payments and integrated disparate logistics systems [@Treacy1993].

-Companies that have adopted a strategy of operational excellence also have built their operations around information systems that emphasize integration and low-cost transaction processing [@Treacy1993].

 **Customer Intimacy**

-Those pursuing a strategy of customer intimacy continually tailor and shape products and services to fit an increasingly fine definition of the customer.
-Customer-intimate companies are willing to spend now to build customer loyalty for the long term.
-They typically look at the customer's lifetime value to the company, not the value of any single transaction.
-Their first priority is to make sure the customer gets the right product.
-Such companies understand well is the difference between profit or loss on a single transaction and profit over the lifetime of their relationship with a single customer.
-They know that not all customers require the same level of service or will generate the same revenues.
-They deploy CRMs that segment its services with great eﬃciency, to direct certain value-added services or products to a specific group of clients [@Treacy1993].

-Kraft has the information systems, analytical capability, and educated sales force to allow it to develop as many different so-called micro-merchandising programs for a chain that carries its products as the chain has stores.
-It had to create the organization, build the information systems, and educate and motivate the people required to pursue a strategy of customer intimacy.
-Kraft decentralized its marketing operation in order to empower the people actually dealing with the customer.
-It also is giving them the data they need to make intelligent recommendations.
-Kraft has assembled a centralized information system.
-Its business processes stress flexibility and responsiveness.
-Its information systems collect, integrate, and analyze data from many sources.
-Its organizational structure emphasizes empowerment of people working close to customers, and its hiring and training programs stress the creative decision-making skills required to respond to individual customer needs.
-Its management systems recognize and utilize such concepts as customer lifetime value [@Treacy1993].

 **Product Leadership**

-Product leadership is striving to produce a continuous stream of state-of-the-art products and services.
-They must be creative, which means recognizing and embracing ideas that usually originate outside the company.
-Innovative companies must commercialize their ideas quickly.
-All their business and management processes have to be engineered for speed.
-Product leaders must relentlessly pursue new solutions to the problems that their own latest product or service has just solved.
-If anyone is going to render their technology obsolete, they prefer to do it themselves [@Treacy1993].

-They enjoy the benefits of decentralization (among them, autonomous management, speed, and flexibility).
-Product leaders work hard at developing an open-mindedness to new ideas.
-Product leaders create and maintain an environment that encourages employees to bring ideas into the company and, just as important, they listen to and consider these ideas.
-"Not invented here" is not a part of their vocabularies.
-Product leaders avoid bureaucracy at all costs because it slows commercialization of their ideas.
-They "decide today, then implement tomorrow" to shorten their cycle times.
-They do not plan for events that may never happen, nor do they spend much time on detailed analysis.
-Their strength lies in reacting to situations as they occur.
-Fast reaction times are an advantage when dealing with the unknown [@Treacy1993].

 Vistakon can move fast and take risks because it is organized like a small, entrepreneurial company [@Treacy1993].

-Product leaders are their own fiercest competitors.
-Product leaders also possess the infrastructure and management systems needed to manage risk well [@Treacy1993].

 **Customers types**

-One set of potential customers denes value within a matrix of price, convenience, and quality, with price the dominant factor.
-These customers are less particular about what they buy than they are about getting it at the lowest possible price and with the least possible hassle.
-The business that succeeds by serving these customers focuses on operational excellence [@Treacy1993].

-The second set of customers is more concerned with obtaining precisely what they want or need.
-Customers in this group ascribe value to a product or service according to how closely it appears to be designed just for them.
-These customers require a company to focus on customer intimacy [@Treacy1993].

-To the third category of customers, new, different, and unusual products count most.
-These are customers who, are primarily interested in fashion and trends.
-For a company to succeed in serving these customers, it has to focus on product leadership [@Treacy1993].

 **Sustaining the Lead**